fmeringdal/nettu-scheduler/README.md

 ## Todos

-- get account reminders test and setup clock services ?
+- Freebusy queries
+- More admin and user controllers for different usecases
+- Logging
 - Delete user cleanup actions

 ## Backlog

-- more admin and user controllers for different usecases
-- logging
 - More api tests for [calendarevent, booking]
+- More tests and docs for Reminders
 - smarter mongodb schema

 ## Need to have a data model that will support google and outlook calendars in the future